Iran to face censure amid stalled nuclear talks

 Iran has warned "any political action" by the United States and the so-called E3 group of France, Germany and the UK would "provoke without any doubt a proportional, effective and immediate response".

-“A resolution censuring Iran is necessary to send a message that there are consequences for stonewalling the agency and failing to meet safeguards obligations,” she said.
+China and Russia, which are also parties to the Iran nuclear deal -- together with Britain, France and Germany -- have warned any resolution could disrupt the negotiation process.

-China and Russia, which are also parties to the Iran nuclear deal—together with Britain, France and Germany—have warned that any resolution could disrupt the negotiation process.
+Russia's ambassador to the UN in Vienna, Mikhail Ulyanov, called on the EU to "undertake extra diplomatic efforts".

-Russia’s ambassador to the UN in Vienna, Mikhail Ulyanov, in a tweet called on the EU to “undertake extra diplomatic efforts”.
+In a tweet on Sunday, he warned of a "tense" Board of Governors meeting.

 In shadow of Ukraine